emericg/SmartServoFramework/doc/SerialCommunication.md

 You will need to make sure your software can access your serial port:
 * If you are running Linux, you will need special permissions from the `uucp` and/or `dialout` groups in order to access serial ports.
 You can add your user account to these groups with this command: `# useradd -G uucp,dialout $USER` (you'll need root credentials for this operation).
-* If you are running Mac OS X, depending on your adapter, you may need to install the [FTDI driver](http://www.robotis.com/xe/download_en/646927), or the [CP210x driver](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx).
+* If you are running macOS, depending on your adapter, you may need to install the [FTDI driver](http://www.robotis.com/xe/download_en/646927), or the [CP210x driver](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx).
 * If you are running Windows, you will need to install the [FTDI driver for the USB2Dynamixel device](http://www.robotis.com/xe/download_en/646927).
 You may also need other drivers depending on your adapter (like the [USB2AX driver](https://raw.githubusercontent.com/Xevel/usb2ax/master/firmware/lufa_usb2ax/USB2AX.inf), the [CP210x driver](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx), or the official [FTDI driver](http://www.ftdichip.com/Drivers/D2XX.htm)).

 ### Serial port locking mechanism